Competitive intelligence tool review: CourtListener

 As an example from CourListener, here are the records that it displays for Pfizer.

 In some countries, there is a semi-automated central database, for example TrustOnline for the UK.
-TrustOnline is a commercial venture with 'official' sanction, but such information may also be accessible on purely commercial basis (e.g. from Intelius).
+TrustOnline is a commercial venture with 'official' sanction, but such information may also be accessed from independent providers such as Been Verified or Intelius.
 In other countries, there is no easy centralized database of court decisions - certainly there is no Google for court judgments around the world.
 There are some directories that list public records databases around the world, such as this one, often with a genealogical focus or background checking focus.